Tatiana Segura: Research and career

 Segura joined University of California, Los Angeles in 2007.
 She moved to the Duke University Pratt School of Engineering in 2018.
 Segura studies new materials for in situ tissue repair.
 Her research focuses on the development of hydrogels that can help the body repair damaged or diseased tissue.
-These gels can help the repair by forming a scafold in the wound that acts like an extracellular matrix, encouraging tissue growth.
+These gels can help the repair by forming a scaffold in the wound that acts like an extracellular matrix, encouraging tissue growth.
 By integrating an integrin-binding molecule, the blood vessels that form within this new tissue are stronger.
 These hydrogels can harness the body's innate immune response, promoting endogenous (and rapid) tissue repair.
 In particular, Segura considers the growth of new neurons and new blood vessels to enable healing in the brain and the skin.
 New neurons could limit the impact of conditions such as strokes, and in the skin, new blood vessels promote sebaceous gland growth, minimizing scarring.

 Segura created coatings for orthopaedic implants that contained antibiotics, which can eliminate infectious bacteria and transform surgical implants.